Experimentally probing entropy reduction via iterative quantum information transfer: Experimental Results

 \subsection{Non-Markovian feedback and the role of causal structure of feedback in quantum thermodynamics}

 While the above section treated a memory-less (that is, Markovian) feedback protocol, many feedback protocols contain a more general causal structure incorporating multiple past measurements stored in memory to make an optimum feedback decision.
-Systems under such feedback cannot be described by Markovian dynamics and are non-Markovian in nature.
+Systems under such non-Markovian feedback are best described by non-Markovian dynamics.
 In the following, we first extend the theoretical framework to quantify how much information is actually used for the entropy reduction, depending on the causal structure (or Markovianity) of feedback.
 Based on that, we experimentally demonstrate and measure the thermodynamic advantage of non-Markovian feedback over Markovian feedback.

 In order to formulate the causal structure of feedback, we introduce the notion of \textit{$k$-th-order Markovian} feedback, in which only the last $k$ measurement outcomes are utilized in designing the feedback protocol.
 The entropy reduction achieved with $k$-th-order Markovian feedback can be characterized in a manner that reflects the restriction imposed on the feedback design.
-For that purpose, we introduce a measure of net quantum information that can be utilized in $k$-th-order Markovian feedback, denoted as $\langle i_{\rm FB}^k \rangle$.
-It is defined as the difference between the total information gain $\langle i_{\rm QCT} \rangle$ and the information that becomes unavailable due to the constraint imposed by the causal structure of feedback, namely $k$-th-order Markovianity (see Appendix~\ref{apps:Qthermo_BQC} for the precise definition).
-Thus, $\langle i_{\rm FB}^{k} \rangle$ is regarded as a portion of $\langle i_{\rm QCT} \rangle$ and satisfies $\langle i_{\rm FB}^{k} \rangle \leq \langle i_{\rm QCT} \rangle$.
+To this end, we introduce the information measure $i_{\rm FB}^k$, which quantifies the net amount of information that can be fed back to the system if a $k$-th-order Markovian protocol is employed (see Appendix~\ref{apps:Qthermo_BQC} for the precise definition).
+Since measurement outcomes other than the most recent $k$ are not used in such a protocol, the inequality $\langle i_{\rm FB}^{k} \rangle \leq \langle i_{\rm QCT} \rangle$ holds, with $\langle i_{\rm QCT} \rangle$ being the total information gain available from all measurement outcomes.
 Another notable property is the inequality $\langle i_{\rm FB}^k \rangle \leq \langle i_{\rm FB}^{k^\prime} \rangle$ when $k < k^\prime$, which reflects that higher-order Markovian feedback is less restrictive.
-We note that the unavailable information $\langle i_{\rm QCT} \rangle - \langle i_{\rm FB}^{k} \rangle$ was introduced and named backward transfer entropy \cite{ito2016backward} in the classical regime.
+We note that the information not fed back to system, $\langle i_{\rm QCT} \rangle - \langle i_{\rm FB}^{k} \rangle$ was introduced and named backward transfer entropy \cite{ito2016backward} in the classical regime.

 Now, a refinement of the SL (\ref{eq:GSL}) under $k$-th-order Markovian feedback is obtained as

 This provides a tighter bound for the entropy reduction by accounting for the Markovianity of feedback, while the inequality (\ref{eq:GSL}) serves as the universal bound regardless of the feedback protocol details.
 The FT can also be generalized by incorporating $i_{\rm FB}^k$ as